 - Video: MSc Strength and Conditioning facilities video

 - MSc Strength and Conditioning students gain access to premium lab and practical facilities to apply theory gained in lecture to practical settings in the lab or on work placements.

 Teaching will take place at Moray House School of Education and Sport's Institute for Sport, Physical Education & Health Sciences at St Leonard’s Land.
 Students gain access to high-quality resources, labs and research facilities as well as a dedicated strength and conditioning gym within the School, and a range of resources at Sport & Exercise.

-This MSc Strength and Conditioning programme is formally recognised by the National Strength and Conditioning Association (NSCA) Education Recognition Programme.
-This recognition distinguishes the programme as having a standardised, approved strength and conditioning curricula.
+The MSc Strength and Conditioning programme is formally recognised by the National Strength and Conditioning Association (NSCA) Education Recognition Programme.
+This recognition distinguishes the programme as having a standardised, approved strength and conditioning curriculum.